When Is the Best Time to Spray Weed Killer? (Seasons, Weather & Time of Day)

 Not only are weeds more prominent during specific seasons, but they also have peak times during the day when they flourish if we don’t take care of them.

 It’s pointless to spray weed killer when there’s dew on the plants because the spray will become too diluted to be effective.
 Harsh winters are also pointless if the ground is frozen or covered in snow.
 If there’s no snow and the ground isn’t frozen, the best time is mid-day, with the sun out.

 Since plants are least active from dusk until the following morning after sunrise, the ideal time to spray in a temperate climate is in the late morning or early afternoon.

 It’s best to treat when overnight temperatures are in the low 70s to 60s.
 Daytime temperatures should be in the mid-80s.

 Weather has a significant role in the effectiveness of spraying weed killer.

-Spraying a plant after rain has fallen will dilute the weed killer and make it less effective, so we should ideally wait 24 hours after for the plants to dry.
-If the region receives a lot of rain, we can opt for weed killers that are rainfast within 2-4 hours of spraying.
+Spraying a plant after the rain has fallen will dilute the weed killer and make it less effective, so we should ideally wait 24 hours for the plants to dry.
+If the region receives a lot of rain, we can use weed killers that are rainfast within 2–4 hours of spraying.

 We need to minimize spray drift, which happens when herbicide blows to other areas of the yard during windy conditions and kills unintended plants.
-There’s no point in spraying when the wind is strong, so we need to wait for it to calm, which usually happens in the morning and at night.
+There’s no point in spraying when the wind is strong, so we must wait for it to calm down, which usually happens in the morning and at night.

 Extreme Heat or Cold

-Conditions that are extremely hot or cold won’t work because liquid evaporates before absorbing in extremely hot temperatures and freezes in extreme cold.
+Extremely hot or cold conditions won’t work because liquid evaporates before absorbing in extremely hot temperatures and freezes in extreme cold.